 Research

 Members of our bioethics team have diverse interests and backgrounds and engage in a variety of research projects both as single investigators and as members of larger national and international research teams.
 We have been successful in acquiring research funding from provincial (NL Centre for Applied Health Research), regional (ACOA) and national research sponsors (CIHR, SSHRC, Genome Canada).
-As members of the Division of Population Health and Applied Health Sciences we collaborate regularly with researchers in epidemiology, health policy, biostatistics, health economics and the social sciences within the division, and with basic scientists and clinicians within the Faculty of Medicine and Eastern Health more generally.
-Several members of our team have cross appointments with other divisions and departments in the University (e.g. philosophy, nursing), further enhancing our research activities.
-(See the individual profiles of bioethics faculty members for details about on-going research interests and publications).
+As members of the Division of Population Health and Applied Health Sciences we collaborate regularly with researchers in epidemiology, health policy, biostatistics, health economics and the social sciences within the division, and, more generally, with basic scientists and clinicians within the Faculty of Medicine and Newfoundland and Labrador Health Authority.